henriquemarlon/swapx/README.md

 > 2 - The assets in this case are token contracts that will be transacted in the swap between users through the pool and contracts that are part of the [**UniswapV4 SDK**](https://docs.uniswap.org/contracts/v4/overview).

 > 3 - The **Operator**, which is part of the **Cartesi Coprocessor**, operates under the **crypto-economic security** of the [**EigenLayer restaking protocol**](https://docs.eigenlayer.xyz/eigenlayer/overview).
-This gives it the ability to perform operations **on behalf of the application** with guarantees of the computation performed, while also having [**"skin in the game"**](https://docs.eigenlayer.xyz/eigenlayer/concepts/slashing/slashing-concept) through slashing penalties in case of malicious behavior.
+This gives it the ability to perform operations with guarantees of the computation performed, while also having [**"skin in the game"**](https://docs.eigenlayer.xyz/eigenlayer/concepts/slashing/slashing-concept) through slashing penalties in case of malicious behavior.

-> 4 - The **Cartesi Coprocessor** is the framework that enables the creation of **EVM Linux-powered coprocessors**, leveraging the runtime provided by the **Cartesi Machine**.
+> 4 - The **Cartesi Coprocessor** is an EigenLayer AVS with a network of operators, leveraging the runtime provided by the **Cartesi Machine**.
 To learn more, visit: https://docs.mugen.builders/cartesi-co-processor-tutorial/introduction.

 ###  Prerequisites